Appointment of FCT judges: Buhari’s action unconstitutional, Court rules

-The Federal High Court Abuja on Wednesday has ruled that President Muhammadu Buhari contravened the law by sending the names of 11 nominees selected for appointment as high court judges of the Federal Capital Territory to the Senate for confirmation.
+The Federal High Court, Abuja, on Wednesday, ruled that President Muhammadu Buhari contravened the law by sending the names of 11 nominees selected for appointment as high court judges of the Federal Capital Territory to the Senate for confirmation.

 Mr Buhari had in July sent a letter to the Senate seeking the confirmation of the 11 nominees recommended by the National Judicial Council (NJC).